jrsmith3/jrsmith3.github.io/content/data_file_workflow.md

 * Files in `data` should have [unique names](http://jrsmith3.github.io/naming-data-files.html).
 * `data` should have a flat structure (no subdirectories).
 * Files in `data` should remain pristine as they came off the instrument and never be altered.
+* Do not use `data` as a working directory.
+I.e. don't put code, manuscripts, etc. in `data`; use a project directory instead.

 Introduction
 ============